 On August 28, 29, and September 1, food was dropped near the camp by American planes.
 The Japanese civilians helped the POWs carry it into the camps.
 A great number of the former POWs gorged themselves on the food and became sick, but no one became seriously ill.
 The only thing the civilians were interested in was the silk from the parachutes so that they could make clothing.

 A jeep with American Military Police arrived on September 2, 1945.
 The MPs patrolled the camp and kept the former POWs from leaving until arrangements were made to move the men.
 On September 13, the prisoners were sent to Yokohama by train, where they boarded the American hospital ship the U.S.S.
 Rescue on the 14th and received medical examinations.
 It was at that time the decision was made to send him to Okinawa on the U.S.S.
 San Juan.
 From there, he was taken by another ship to Japan.
 The reason for this was that the former POWs were in such poor physical shape that the American Military Command did not want them to be seen back home in this condition.
 In Philip’s case, he had gone from 165 pounds down to 87 pounds.

-After being “fattened up” Philip was allowed to return home.
-It appears that he was flown home since no records have been found of He was discharged on April 17, 1946.
-Philip married, Shirley Henneman, on January 2, 1947.
+After being “fattened up” Philip informed his parents that he was being flown home in a cable on September 29.
+He was discharged on April 17, 1946.
+Philip married, Shirley Henneman, on February 2, 1946.
 Two of his groomsmen were Sgt.
 William McKeon and Sgt.
 Philip Brian who were members of the 194th Tank Battalion.
 The couple became the parents of a son and daughter.
 He worked as an electrical contractor and was known for his love of food and his sense of humor.